 On the next slide you will setup your bash shell environment to contain your RSA protocol version 2 private key passphrase.
-This will allow you to connect, logout, reconnect, exit, connect again, and so on to root at the host you have chosen issuing your private key passphrase only once:
+This will allow you to connect, logout, reconnect, exit, connect again, and so on to admin at the host you have chosen issuing your private key passphrase only once:

+SSH - Lab Cont.
 Example of a No Challenge Connection